bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 * How to link the `libadf.a`, PLIO, and PL kernels to the `xilinx_vck190_base_202410_1` platform.
 * How to use Vitis Analyzer to explore the various reports generated from compilation and emulation/simulation.
 * How to package your host code, and the generated `xclbin` and `libadf.a` into an SD card directory.
-* How to execute the design for software emulation.
 * How to execute the design for hardware emulation.
 * How to execute the design on the board.